Nilzkool/Biomedical_GenAI_Workshop/README.md

 ## Background
-This repository provides the notebook and the data for the case study was used in the **Accelerate Biomedical Data Analysis with Generative AI** workshop
+This repository provides the notebook and the data for the case study was used in the **Accelerate Biomedical Data Analysis with Generative AI** workshop.
+The idea behind the workshop is to demonstrate how Gen AI can be leveraged to accelerate common biomedical data analysis tasks.

 ## Case study
 - Research Article: [Pediatric Brain Cancer (CPTAC/CHOP, Cell 2020)](https://pubmed.ncbi.nlm.nih.gov/33242424/)